 How You Can Start Planning Your Post-Pandemic Vacation Now!

-There’s something thrilling about planning NOW for a future vacation at a time when lockdown restrictions are lifted.
+There’s something thrilling about planning NOW for a future vacation when lockdown restrictions are finally lifted.
 Travel planning on its own has the ability to bring joy and excitement – it’s something exciting to look forward to – even during a period when we are still unsure of when the time for international travel will come.
 And if the thrill and excitement surrounding planning a future vacation doesn’t already give you that urge to begin your information-gathering about your intended destination, these tips below might help.

 1. Connect with fellow travellers – whether you’re connecting with family or friends online to plan a future vacation together, or you’ve joined some online travel communities to connect with other vacation-goers, being part of a community of people with similar interests like travel can help you look ahead and seriously think about future vacations.
 Hearing about some of the travels that others are planning, what their travel ideas and potential itineraries look like, or what popular destinations are being discussed, can resemble a time when travel was a standard occurrence.
 This also gives you insights on some of the activities and happenings of various destinations that you can look forward to participating in once travel is possible again.